matthutchinson/acts_as_textcaptcha/README.md

 **NOTE**: if the captcha is submitted incorrectly, a new captcha will be automatically generated on the `@comment` object.

-Finally, add the question and answer fields to your form using the `textcaptcha_fields` helper.
+Next, add the question and answer fields to your form using the `textcaptcha_fields` helper.
 Arrange the HTML within this block as you like.

 ```ruby